Clear-Bible/Alignments/README.md

 Copyright (c) 2023 by Clear Bible, Inc.

-This data is licensed under a
+All data is licensed under a
 [Creative Commons Attribution 4.0 International License][cc-by].